chfr/babbel/README.md

 * **Flask-SQLAlchemy**: Flask-specific bindings for SQLAlchemy
 * **pytz**: Time zone library, helps to keep time zones in order

+### Tests
+The tests are defined in babbel_tests.py and cover all functionality described above.
+The tests do not, however, cover the extra views like ``/dates/`` and ``/db/``.
+To run the tests, make sure your virtualenv is activated and run ``python babbel_tests.py``.
+The tests use Flask's built-in testing client to simulate actual requests to the API, and Python's ``unittest`` module is used to define and run the test cases.

 ## Deployment
 I host it using uWSGI, installed from pip:
 ``pip install uwsgi``